top of page

 Please visit the tab "What is the Tongue of Angels?" for edification that Hebrew is the tongue of angels and the tongue of creation.

-• The tongue of creation was Hebrew:
+• The tongue of creation was Hebrew, the language of Alahayim and angels:

 Jubilees 12:26